7. Description of Lawful Basis for Processing

 Necessity and proportionality of the processing

-• To assess if the processing is proportionate, you should consider the interference that the process will bring to their fundamental rights to privacy and data protection.
-To assess this interference, you need to consider the scope (how many persons would be affected?), the extent (what type of data would be processed? for how long?) and the intrusiveness (is data of a sensitive nature, of children or vulnerable people being processed? is surveillance involved? would the process allow precise conclusions to be drawn about private lives of individuals?
-Is profiling or automated decision making involved?) of the interference.
+- To assess if the processing is proportionate, you should consider the interference that the process will bring to their fundamental rights to privacy and data protection.
+To assess this interference, you need to consider the scope (how many persons would be affected?), the extent (what type of data would be processed? for how long?), the intrusiveness (is data of a sensitive nature, of children or vulnerable people being processed? is surveillance involved?
+Would the process allow precise conclusions to be drawn about private lives of individuals?
+Would data subjects have a reasonably expectation on the processing, or would they be suprised by it?
+Is profiling or automated decision making involved?) of the interference, and if applicable, the (4) control that data subjects have on the processing (is it possible for data subjects to opt-in or opt-out?).
 The lower the interference on the privacy of data subjects, the more likely the processing is proportionate.

 You can also refer to previous steps of the privacy scan in your discussion to justify the necessity of the process